rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to find the possible characters while typing in a mobile phone.
 Refer to Day26/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to finding the length of the longest consectutive element sequence.
 Refer to Day26/Problem 2.pdf for detailed information.

+## Day 27
+Solved 2 coding problems from LeetCode using Python and C++.
+1. The problem is related to find the sum of the numbers in two linked list.
+Refer to Day27/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to find a valid triangle pair.
+Refer to Day27/Problem 2.pdf for detailed information.